10 Things We Love About Bronzeville

 Bronzeville’s art scene is evidence of the neighborhood’s storied past.
 The Monument to the Great Northern Migration stands at Bronzeville’s entrance at 26th and King Drive, and remembers those who fled the Jim Crow South.
 Gallery Guichard and the Bronzeville Artist Lofts also offer a glimpse into Bronzeville’s culture with immersive art experiences.

 Faie Afrikan Art opened in 1995 and features an exploration into the art of Africa through the work of modern artists.
 The gallery seeks to bring art that’s typically included in private collections and museums to the public.
-Similarly, Blanc Gallery engages Chicagoans through the arts and introduces stories of spiritual, political, and social significance.
+Similarly, Blanc Gallery engages Chicagoans through works of spiritual, political, and social significance.

 Founded by Margaret Burroughs and fellow artists, South Side Community Art Center is the country’s oldest African American art center.
 Today, the center conserves and promotes African American art and artists, and engages the community through thought-provoking exhibits and film and literary events.